 As the majority of cases are due to vitamin D deficiency, treatment is with vitamin D replacement.
 This can be in the form of tablets or liquid medication.

 However, if the patient is severely deficient in vitamin D or has very severe symptoms, larger doses of vitamin D may be given.
 This can be taken either orally every few weeks or through an injection given into the muscle every few months.
 Injections may also be considered for people who have a problem with absorbing the medication.

 Patients generally cope well with treatment.
-As some of the preparations contain calcium, patients may not like the slightly chalky taste.
-Serious side-effects are rare if the correct dose is taken as prescribed by a doctor.
+Serious side-effects are rare if the correct dose is taken.